ashirhash/rewrite-rocket/README.md

 - Next.js for the framework.
 - Gemini API for text translation and paraphrasing services.
-- Vercel for seamless deployment.
+- Vercel for seamless deployment

 Enjoy using the tool and happy paraphrasing 😊